Date

 - Choose your inspector wisely to avoid scams: Protect your investment by verifying a roofer’s license and insurance, checking local reviews, and being cautious of high-pressure sales tactics or unsolicited door-to-door offers.

-What Is a Free Roof Inspection?
+What Does a Free Roof Assessment Actually Cover?

 Think of a free roof inspection as a health check-up for your home’s first line of defense.
 It’s a thorough, professional assessment of your roof’s current condition, offered at no cost to you.
 A trained expert will examine every component of your roofing system to identify potential issues, from obvious storm damage to subtle signs of wear and tear that could lead to bigger problems down the road.
 This isn’t just a quick look from the curb; a proper inspection involves getting up on the roof and even checking inside your attic to get a complete picture.